elsantiF/orbis/docs/guide.md

 ### Memory

+> [!CAUTION]
-> :bangbang: TODO: This is under construction, some features may be removed or added
+> This is under construction, some features may be removed or added

 In computers memory has only two possible methods: read and write.
 From here, we can derive all the other memory operations, such as: